If only trusting God were as simple as a childhood trust fall.

 I believe when we enter this world, we are all more or less like my daughter.
 Life doesn’t teach us the meaning of the word fear and distrust until we encounter something telling us we have reason to fear.
 That we need to protect ourselves.
 And while fear has its place and is intended to warn us of danger, it also can also consume our lives and disrupt our relationship with our Creator.

-When it comes to trusting God with our lives, most of us encounter situations where we think God let us down.
+When we want to trust God with our lives, most of us encounter situations where we think God let us down.

 Instead of catching us like my husband and I caught my daughter all those times, we believe he let us fall.
 It might be an unanswered prayer.
 A broken relationship.
 A roadblock we encountered after taking a huge step of faith.